-The ferry, Aurora Botnia, is a modern ship with 2 cargo decks.
+Aurora Botnia is a modern ropax-ferry with 2 cargo decks.
 It accommodates around 800 passengers and has a freight capacity of 1,500 lane meters for trucks and cars.
 The vessel is designed to be environmentally friendly, with a machinery running on a dual fuel and battery solution.
 The main source of fuel is liquefied natural gas, LNG.
 The vessel will also be able to utilise biogas.

-Everything from the design of the ferry to passenger flow and experience is taking the environmental aspects into account.
+Everything from the design of the ferry to passenger flows and customer experience is taking the environmental aspects into account.
 Here are some examples: